JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Custom component - Tapo: Cameras Control - to add Tapo cameras into Home Assistant

-# WORK IN PROGRESS

-Do not use this branch, code is probably broken and does not work.

 ## Installation

 Copy contents of custom_components/tapo_control/ to custom_components/tapo_control/ in your Home Assistant config folder.